vitalinakomashko/associationr/README.md

      norm_factors_method: TMM
      voom_normalize_method: none

+### Prepare the data

+The data should be organized in a named list with three components:

+  - `data` - expression data of class matrix, EList or DGEList.
+  - `gene_ann` - gene annotation data of class data frame.
+Number of rows is expected to be equal to the number of rows in `data` with the names.
+  - `sample_ann` - sample annotation data of class data frame.
+Number of rows is expected to be equal to the number of columns in `data` with the same names.

 ## Example

 This is a basic example which shows you how to solve a common problem: